TheOdinProject/top-meta/onboarding/chat-moderators.md

 # Chat Moderators
-_This document will serve as the entry point to chat moderation in The Odin Project's Discord community for any new Core, Maintainers, and Moderators._
+_This document will serve as the entry point to chat moderation in The Odin Project's (TOP) Discord community for any new Core, Maintainers, and Moderators._

 ## Purpose of Moderator Role

-Moderators are representatives of The Odin Project's community who assist with moderating the official Discord server.
+Moderators are representatives of TOP's community who assist with moderating the official Discord server.
 Moderators help ensure a welcoming, safe, and inclusive community for as many users as possible.

+Moderators of the TOP community are *not* maintainers, and should not act as such.
+Moderators should not attempt to speak on the behalf of the maintainer team regarding plans for the curriculum or the platform outside of Discord.
+This does not mean moderators cannot provide their own ideas, suggestions, etc, in our `#contribution-suggestions-bugs-discussions` channel or leave general comments/questions on open issues in our repos.
+There is a fine line between "Would this approach also work?" and "You should update this to follow this approach instead", for example.

 ### Admission and Removal of Role